hoyekan/hoyekan.github.io/content/design/b.md

 ---
 title: "Minimalist Hugo Template for Academic Websites"
+weight: 2
 # date: 2025-05-11
-url: /b/
+# url: /b/
-aliases:
+# aliases:
-    - /d5/
+#    - /d5/
-author: "Copied from Pascal Michaillat's repo"
+author: ["Copied from Pascal Michaillat's repo"]
 description: "This template produces a personal academic website with Hugo.
 The website has a minimalist design and is hosted on GitHub Pages."
 summary: "This template produces a personal academic website with Hugo.
 The website has a minimalist design based on the PaperMod theme and is hosted on GitHub Pages."
 cover: